declangrogers/jekyll-example/_posts/2025-09-18-best-times-to-visit.md

 author_profile: true
 ---

-#

 # Winter

-Winter is cozy and charming, with less tourists due to the slightly lower temperature enjoy peace and beautiful sunsets
+Winter is cozy and charming, with less tourists due to the slightly lower temperature enjoy peace and beautiful sunsets.

 # Summer